Tregaron Lease Extensions: Q and A’s

-• I will soon view a one bedroom flat, although not exactly my dream property it has enough positives to suit me very well for my present situation.
-However after obtaining a copy of the title I've learnt that it only has 66 years outstanding on the lease.
-It is also a repo so I'm guessing that the lender will not be interested in extending the lease.
+• I am about to view a one bedroom flat, although not exactly my ideal property it has enough positives to suit me very well for my present circumstances.
+However after downloading a copy of the title I've learnt that it only has 61 years outstanding on the lease.
+It is also a repossession so I'm assuming that the lender will not be interested in doing a lease extension.
 My main concern is would it be difficult to sell on without a lease extension?

 • Other Topics